Recycling and Sustainability at Gardening Queens Park

 Our transport plan is coordinated to dovetail with borough collection rounds; by timing our trips to municipal transfer stations during off-peak hours we reduce congestion and idling.
 We also partner with neighbouring green spaces to share vehicle capacity, increasing vehicle utilisation while keeping overall miles travelled down.
 The result is a more efficient, greener supply chain for waste going out and compost coming back in.

-Electric cargo van parked outside transfer station with gardening equipment Monitoring, reporting and community engagement are central to achieving the recycling goals.
+A woman working in a well-maintained garden with a lush green lawn, surrounded by neatly trimmed shrubs and flowering plants.
+She is wearing a wide-brimmed white hat, beige trousers, a grey top, and gardening gloves, actively planting or tending to the soil in a flower bed edged with wooden borders.
+The garden features a mix of vibrant green foliage and blooming flowers, with sunlight filtering through surrounding trees, creating bright and shadowed areas.
+The background shows additional garden elements such as potted plants and a paved pathway, indicating a thoughtfully landscaped outdoor space.
+This scene demonstrates outdoor garden maintenance typical for residential properties within the Queens Park area, highlighting sustainable gardening practices emphasized on the Gardening Queens Park website's Recycling and Sustainability page.
+Monitoring, reporting and community engagement are central to achieving the recycling goals.
 We publish an annual sustainability update that details the percentage of materials diverted, tons of compost produced, and quantities passed to reuse partners.
 This transparency helps identify hotspots of contamination and areas where additional training or infrastructure will improve results.
 We also run seasonal workshops (plant swap events and composting demonstrations) to reinforce correct separation behaviour.

 To support borough-wide systems, Gardening Queens Park integrates with local collection rules: clear guidance on separating food, garden waste and recyclables reflects the typical boroughs' approach to waste separation and ensures our materials fit neatly into municipal processing streams.
 Consistent sorting at source improves value recovery and supports the circular gardening economy we are building.